 nano src/data.c

-Edit the files to set the configuration highlighted in the following screenshot and if it is already configured simply ignore this step:
+Edit the file to apply the configuration highlighted in the following screenshot.
+If it is already configured, skip this step:

 Step 5: Build Debian Package